 - They provide a shopping cart.

 With every positive, there will be negatives.
-You will want to weigh out the pros and cons before you decide if you will be using a third party website.
+You will want to weigh the pros and cons before deciding if you will use a third-party website.

 - You do not own the site.